-2.15 Advertising and marketing expenses, advanced royalties and product development costs
+2.13 Advertising and marketing expenses, advanced royalties and product development costs

-- 2.15.1 Advertising and marketing expenses are expensed as incurred. - 2.15.2 Advanced royalties represent prepayments made to licensors of intellectual properties under licensing agreements which are recoupable against future royalties.
+- 2.13.1 Advertising and marketing expenses are expensed as incurred. - 2.13.2 Advanced royalties represent prepayments made to licensors of intellectual properties under licensing agreements which are recoupable against future royalties.
 Advanced royalties are amortised at the contractual royalty rate based on actual product sales.
 Management evaluates the future realisation of advanced royalties periodically and charges to expense any amounts that management deems unlikely to be recoupable at the contractual royalty rate through product sales.
-All advanced royalties are amortised within the term of the license agreement and are written off upon the abandonment of the product or upon the determination that there is significant doubt as to the success of the product. - 2.15.3 Product development costs are recognised as intangible assets when the following criteria are met: - demonstration of technical feasibility of completing the product for internal use or sale: - (ii) there is intention to complete the intangible asset and use or sell it; - (iii) the Group's ability to use or sell the intangible asset is demonstrated; - (iv) the intangible asset will generate probable economic benefits through use or sale: - (v) sufficient technical, financial and other resources are available for completion; and - (vi) the expenditure attributable to the intangible asset can be reliably measured.
+All advanced royalties are amortised within the term of the license agreement and are written off upon the abandonment of the product or upon the determination that there is significant doubt as to the success of the product.

+2.13 Advertising and marketing expenses, advanced royalties and product development costs (Continued)

+2.13.3 Product development costs are recognised as intangible assets when the following criteria are met:

+- (i) demonstration of technical feasibility of completing the product for internal use or sale; - (ii) there is intention to complete the intangible asset and use or sell it; - (iii) the Group's ability to use or sell the intangible asset is demonstrated; - (iv) the intangible asset will generate probable economic benefits through use or sale; - (v) sufficient technical, financial and other resources are available for completion; and - (vi) the expenditure attributable to the intangible asset can be reliably measured.